SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 # SWTOR Granny2 (.gr2) Import/Export add-on for Blender 2.8x and higher

-### NEW COMPACT, SMART VERSION, MORE FAITHFULL TO THE GAME'S LOOKS, WITH SCARS!!!
+### NEW COMPACT, SMART VERSION, MORE FAITHFUL TO THE GAME'S LOOKS, WITH SCARS!!!

 **If you were a user of the previous version of the addon**, don't delete and replace it just yet.
 There are a few fundamental differences between this version and previous ones that you might have to weight in: